S24hz/OptimizeVegasPro16/EN - Optimize Vegas Pro 16.0.0.424.md

 use obsidian/notepad++ for better reading experience!

 Created in: 09/11/2025 - dd/mm/yyyy
-last time updated in: 11/11/2025 - dd/mm/yyyy
+last time updated in: 19/11/2025 - dd/mm/yyyy

 ## in the file explorer
-you can find those files on this path
-`C:\Program Files\VEGAS\VEGAS Pro 16.0`
+open the file explorer and go to this location `C:\Program Files\VEGAS\VEGAS Pro 16.0` i recommend you to use [Everything](https://www.voidtools.com/) for this process
-i recommend you to use [Everything](https://www.voidtools.com/) for this process to disable it you need to open Vegas file location and rename it, personally i rename it like this `example.dll.backup`
+note: to disable any file you can rename it to anything really, personally i rename them like this `example.dll.backup`

 1. so4compoundplug.dll
    fix audio problems in Vegas (if you faced some)